PhD Student Profiles

 DISSERTATION TITLE: “African Diasporas in Panamá and the Ritual of the Congo Performance at Nombre de Dios”

 Ileana has also collaborated with the International Center for the Study of the Preservation and Restoration of Cultural Property (ICCROM) in Rome, Italy, assisting in preparing and organizing the 2013 Forum on Conservation Sciences.
-She served as an advisory body to ICCROM–ATHAR, Arab section, at the 38th Session of the UNESCO World Heritage Committee in Doha, Qatar, in 2014.
+She served as an advisory body to ICCROM-ATHAR at the 38th Session of the UNESCO World Heritage Committee in Doha, Qatar.
 Ileana has participated in excavations in Qatar, Turkmenistan, and Israel and has carried out archaeological conservation of pre-Columbian artifacts in Panama.
 Ileana also served as a conservator for the Florida State Laboratory of the Bureau of Archaeological Research and, most recently, at the University of Arizona’s Tree-Ring Research Laboratory in 2020.

-She recently received a Helen J. Beard Conference Travel Grant and the Congress of Graduate Students Conference Presentation Support Grant to present a portion of her current doctoral research at the IV International Conference on Afro–Central American Studies at the Villa de Los Santos, Panamá in May of 2023 titled: “El Palenque: Escape, Refuge, and Persistence.”
+She recently received a Helen J. Beard Conference Travel Grant and the Congress of Graduate Students Conference Presentation Support Grant to present a portion of her current doctoral research at the IV International Conference on Afro-Central American Studies at the Villa de Los Santos, Panamá, in May 2023, titled “El Palenque: Escape, Refuge, and Persistence.”
+Ileana is the newly appointed curator at the John G. Riley Center and Museum, where she oversees exhibitions, educational programs, and community outreach.

 SARA RODRIGUEZ